MiaolinJia/devops-project/README.md

 # devops-project

 Usage:
-  1. start vagrant
+  1. start vagrant \n
     a.
 Run *vagrant up* for the first time, provision will be automatically run and VM is prepared, containers are started.
-  2. start containers
+  2. start containers \n
     Subsequent vagrant command will only bring up VM, *docker-compose -f /srv/docker-compose.yaml up -d* needs to be used to start all containers
-  3. stop containers
+  3. stop containers \n
     docker-compose -f /srv/docker-compose.yaml down
-  4. shutdown vagrant
+  4. shutdown vagrant \n
     *vagrant halt*

   *Note:* DO NOT use "vagrant destroy" after you started project work, it will delete the VM so that all data will be lost.